-- Maintains internal air temperature between $+2^{\circ}$ C and $+8^{\circ}$ C adjustable default/range/alarm set points clear instructions on adjustment of refrigerator set/alarm points should be provided - · Forced air cooling i.e. fan assisted - CFC and HCFC free refrigeration system and insulation - Audio/visual local alarm signal on temperature deviation, ideally with remote alarm terminals providing mains failure alarm signal - Digital temperature display with MAX/MIN memory for continuous monitoring - Have a thermometer with an accuracy of at least +/- I°C - · Be supplied with a calibration certificate - Lockable solid door for security - Wire shelves/baskets or shelves capable of allowing air ventilation - Fully automatic defrosting.
+- Maintains internal air temperature between +2°C and +8°C adjustable default/range/ alarm set points - clear instructions on adjustment of refrigerator set/alarm points should be provided - Forced air cooling i.e. fan assisted - CFC and HCFC free refrigeration system and insulation - Audio/visual local alarm signal on temperature deviation, ideally with remote alarm terminals providing mains failure alarm signal - Digital temperature display with MAX/MIN memory for continuous monitoring - Have a thermometer with an accuracy of at least +/- I°C - The thermometer is independent of mains power such that measurement of temperature is possible in the event of mains power loss - Be supplied with a calibration certificate - Lockable solid door for security - Wire shelves/baskets or shelves capable of allowing air ventilation - Fully automatic defrosting.